-I can't get enough from holiday baking every year, and these cute gingerbread ornaments are not an exception.
+I can't get enough of holiday baking every year, and these cute gingerbread ornaments are not an exception.

 Last year, I started making holiday cookies and turning some of them into Christmas baking ornaments.